ycpcs/cs101-spring2018/assign/assign03.md

 ## Hints

+Don't print a prompt when reading input values.
+CloudCoder does not require a prompt, and the text of the prompt is likely to be misinterpreted as the program's intended output, causing tests to fail.

 Since all of the exercises (other than the first) involve loops, you will want to

 1. Think about a general strategy for solving the problem, and write down an outline of your strategy